 The 2014 ESPP initially authorized the issuance of up to 140,500 shares of Common Stock.
 The number of shares increases each January 1, commencing on January 1, 2015 and ending on (and including) January 1, 2024, by an amount equal to the lesser of one percent of the outstanding shares as of the end of the immediately preceding fiscal year, 281,000 shares and any lower amount determined by the Company's Board of Directors prior to each such January 1st.
-As of March 31, 2015, as a result of an increase on January 1, 2015 of one percent of the outstanding shares as of the end of the fiscal year ending December 31, 2014, the 2014 ESPP authorized the issuance of up to 304,991 shares of Common Stock.
-The first offering under the 2014 ESPP began on January 1, 2015.
-The Company incurred \$11,000 in stock-based compensation expense related to the 2014 ESPP for the three months ended March 31, 2015.
+As of June 30, 2015, as a result of an increase on January 1, 2015 of one percent of the outstanding shares as of the end of the fiscal year ending December 31, 2014, the 2014 ESPP authorized the issuance of up to 304,991 shares of Common Stock.
+The first offering under the 2014 ESPP began on January 1, 2015 and ended on June 30, 2015.
+During the six months ended June 30, 2015, 5,864 shares were issued under the 2014 ESPP with 299,127 shares remaining for future issuance under the plan as of June 30, 2015.
+The Company incurred \$11,000 and \$22,000 in stock-based compensation expense related to the 2014 ESPP for the three and six months ended June 30, 2015, respectively.

-8. Income Taxes
+9. Income Taxes

 Deferred taxes are recognized for temporary differences between the basis of assets and liabilities for financial statement and income tax purposes.
 The Company has evaluated the positive and negative evidence bearing upon the Company's ability to realize the benefit of its deferred tax assets.
 Based on the Company's history of operating losses, the Company has concluded that it is more likely than not that the benefit of its deferred tax assets will not be realized.
 Due to the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has provided a full valuation allowance against its deferred tax assets.
-There were no significant income tax provisions or benefits for the three months ended March 31, 2015 and 2014.
+There were no significant income tax provisions or benefits for the three or six months ended June 30, 2015 and 2014.

-9. Net Loss per Share Attributable to Common Stockholders
+10. Net Loss per Share Attributable to Common Stockholders

 The Company computes basic and diluted loss per share using a methodology that gives effect to the impact of outstanding participating securities (the "two-class method").
-As the three month periods ended March 31, 2015 and 2014 resulted in net losses, there is no income allocation required under the two-class method or dilution attributed to weighted-average shares outstanding in the calculation of diluted loss per share.
+As the three and six month periods ended June 30, 2015 and 2014 resulted in net losses, there is no income allocation required under the two-class method or dilution attributed to weighted-average shares outstanding in the calculation of diluted loss per share.